jimsalterjrs/wg-admin/README.md

 This notice will be removed in a future version after the utility or utilities contained herein are cleaned up.

+**There are a couple variables you must currently configure inside wg-addpeer!**

+At minimum, you must set $ServerEndpoint to match the public IP and WireGuard port of your server, eg `127.0.0.1:51820` or similar.
+By default, clients will be allowed to access the entire subnet configured for the WireGuard interface specified on the CLI; you may append extra subnets to route over the wg interface by setting `$ServerExtraAllowedIPs`, or you may override it entirely by setting `$ServerOverrideAllowedIPs`.

+There will eventually be a wg-admin.conf file or something to set this stuff in.
+(Did I mention we're in super-duper alpha right now...?)

 **usage:** `wg-addpeer hostname interface`

   Run it on the WireGuard server, it'll generate a new keypair, add the new peer to the running